metomi/rose/sphinx/tutorial/cylc/scheduling/integer-cycling.rst

 3) *Optionally* we can also tell cylc what cycle point we want to stop the workflow - the :term:`final cycle point`.

-Lets take the bakery example from the previous section.
+Let's take the bakery example from the previous section.
 Bread is produced in batches so the bakery will repeat this workflow for each batch of break they bake.
 We can make this workflow repeat with the addition of three lines: